ifpeopensource/competicoes-de-programacao/obi/2020/fase-1/ralouim/README.md

 Cada tenda tem uma quantidade ilimitada de guloseimas.
 As crianças devem sair do Palácio Real e visitar as tendas para ganhar guloseimas, mas o Rei estabeleceu algumas regras:

-<li>A cada visita a uma tenda, a criança ganha exatamente uma guloseima.</li>
+- A cada visita a uma tenda, a criança ganha exatamente uma guloseima.
 - Uma tenda pode ser visitada mais de uma vez pela mesma criança, desde que as visitas não sejam consecutivas (ou seja, uma imediatamente após a outra).
 <li>As distâncias que uma criança percorre para chegar à "próxima tenda" devem ser estritamente decrescentes.
 Ou seja, a distância que a criança percorre do Palácio até a primeira tenda que a criança visita deve ser maior do que a distância que a criança percorre entre a primeira tenda e a segunda tenda, que por sua vez deve ser maior do que a distância que a criança percorre entre a segunda tenda e a terceira tenda, e assim por diante.</li>